Trinity In Twelve Weeks

 - Listen for key words: because, two reasons, however, etc.

-- Pay attention to non-verbal cues (eg. information that is repeated, amount of time spent on topic, change in lecturer's tone) to identify particularly useful information
+- Pay attention to non-verbal cues (eg. information that is repeated, the amount of time spent on a topic, any changes in the lecturer's tone) to identify particularly useful information

 Taking Notes While Reading